gerardog/gsudo/README.md

 } elseif ($LastExitCode) {
     'Command failed!'
 } else { 'Success!' }

+# Cross-boundary object serialization
+$item = [System.Management.Automation.PSSerializer]::Deserialize((gsudo.exe '[System.Management.Automation.PSSerializer]::Serialize(( get-item "C:\My Secret.txt" ))' ))
+Write-Host $item.CreationDate
 ```

 ### Usage from WSL (Windows Subsystem for Linux)

-On WSL, elevation and `root` are different concepts.
-WSL is a user application,`root` allows full administation of WSL but not the windows system.
+On WSL, elevation and `root` are different concepts. `root` allows full administation of WSL but not the windows system.
 Use WSL's native `su` or `sudo` to gain `root` access.
-To get admin priviledge on the Windows box you need to elevate the WSL process. `gsudo.exe` allows that (UAC popup will appear).
+To get admin priviledge on the Windows box you need to elevate the WSL.EXE process. `gsudo.exe` allows that (UAC popup will appear).

 Use `gsudo.exe` or `sudo.exe` alias...(add `.exe`)